aalfons/simFrame/README.md

 ## Report issues and request features

 If you experience any bugs or issues or if you have any suggestions for additional features, please submit an issue via the *Issues* tab of this repository.
-Please have a look at existing issues first to see if your problem for feature request has already been discussed.
+Please have a look at existing issues first to see if your problem or feature request has already been discussed.

 ## Contribute to the package